demisto/content/Packs/Mimecast/Integrations/MimecastEventCollector/README.md

     | Use system proxy settings |  | False |

 4. Click **Test** to validate the URLs, token, and connection.

+## General information
+This integration is collecting events from 2 end points.
+* ### audit events
+    All events are fetched at once when activating the integration from **first fetch timestamp** until now. after that the fetch mechanism will call every 1 minute to update the audit events from mimecast
+* ### siem logs
+    The logs will **always be fetched from 7 days ago**.
+Once the integration is activated the logs will stream in batches of 350 logs per fetch. when all logs available are retrieved the fetch mechanism will call every 1 minute to update the siem logs from mimecast.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.